Human Communication, Development, and Information Sciences

 - Information Sciences: data science; information management; measurement

 We are committed to conducting innovative research that is of significance locally and internationally.
 We conduct basic and translational research that directly impacts schools, speech therapy and audiology clinics with a focus on improving the quality of life for the people of Hong Kong.
 We provide training and workshops for children, parents, teachers, and clinicians in Hong Kong and elsewhere.

-Our research is funded through local and international grants and is conducted in nine research laboratories: Knowledge Management & E-Learning; Child Language & Speech; Clinical Hearing Sciences; Communication Science; Multimodal Speech-Language Research; Speech, Language & Reading; Speech Science; Swallowing Research; and Voice Research.
+Our research is funded through local and international grants and is conducted in six research laboratories: Knowledge Management & E-Learning; Clinical Hearing Sciences; Speech, Language & Reading; Speech Science; Swallowing Research; and Voice Research.
 We participate in the Centre for Advancement of Chinese Language Education and Research (CACLER); Centre for Information Technology in Education (CITE); and Consortium for Research on Language Policy and Practice (CRLPP).